jbdmc42/ScriptsInstallation/README.md

 # HOW TO USE AND INSTALL: openVSC42 compCS42

-# 1. Access  and use git clone on the terminal to get the files
+# 1. Use "git clone link name" on the terminal to get the files on HOME directory

 # 2. On Visual Studio Code, download the 42 HEADER (LONG) extension